coderetreat/coderetreat.org/README.md

 4. Travis-CI will automatically verify that your JSON file is valid (it should show up [here](https://travis-ci.org/coderetreat/coderetreat.github.io/pull_requests) in the test output)

-   *If you would like to  to run the verification of the json file locally, then you must have NodeJS installed on your machine.*
+   *If you would like to  to run the verification of the JSON file locally, then you must have NodeJS installed on your machine.*